CheezPascal/project6-KubernetesCluster/README.md

 Permission Denied (SSH):
-Verify that the correct private key is used when connecting to the servers and that it has appropriate permissions (chmod 400).
+Verify that the correct private key is used when connecting to the servers and that it has appropriate permissions (chmod 400). you have to wait for the config to load on the built instance